Revenge Porn Defense

 In California, revenge porn is a misdemeanor punishable by a period of informal probation, which may include up to six months in county jail and $1,000 in fines.
 A second conviction for revenge porn or any prior conviction of an invasion of privacy offense is punishable by informal probation, up to one year in county jail, and up to $2,000 in fines.
 If the alleged victim is a minor, an enhanced punishment applies in addition to criminal liability for violating child pornography law.
 In all revenge porn convictions, the defendant may also be responsible for payment of restitution for mental health treatment or related expenses incurred as a result of his or her conduct.

-If you or a loved one is facing revenge porn charges in LA, Los Angeles County or anywhere in California, contact revenge porn defense attorney Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one is facing revenge porn charges in LA, Los Angeles County or anywhere in California, contact revenge porn defense attorney Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.